rust-lang/rust/doc/tutorial.md

 and won't be able to access it afterwards.
 The receiving task will become the sole owner of the box.

-> ***Note:*** this discussion of copying vs moving does not account
+> ***Note:*** This discussion of copying vs. moving does not account
 > for the "last use" rules that automatically promote copy operations
 > to moves.
-Last use is expected to be removed from the language in
+We plan to remove last use from the language in
 > favor of explicit moves.

 ## Borrowed pointers

 Rust borrowed pointers are a general purpose reference/pointer type, similar to the C++ reference type, but guaranteed to point to valid memory.
-In contrast to owned pointers, where the holder of a unique pointer is the owner of the pointed-to memory, borrowed pointers never imply ownership.
+In contrast with owned pointers, where the holder of a unique pointer is the owner of the pointed-to memory, borrowed pointers never imply ownership.
 Pointers may be borrowed from any type, in which case the pointer is guaranteed not to outlive the value it points to.